aadi-bhattacharya/dashlabs-induction-ml-sys/task_1/README.md

 Fill the answers to the given questions in this [Google Form](https://forms.gle/tJ9Krj1NXDw85wBj7)

-For any queries, contact me (Atharva Pandit) or any one of us from the SysML induction team.
+For any queries, contact me (Atharva Pandit) on Slack, or any one of us from the SysML induction team.

-Contact: +91 8591528972

 ---